Stability phenomena for Martin boundaries of relatively hyperbolic groups: Relatively hyperbolic groups and boundaries

 \begin{definition} We say that the random walk is \textit{spectrally degenerate along $H$} if $R_H(R)=1$.
-We also say that $\mu$ is spectrally degenerate along $H$.
-We say that the random walk is spectrally non-degenerate if for every $H\in \Omega_0$, it is not spectrally degenerate along $H$.
-We also say that $\mu$ is spectrally non-degenerate. \end{definition}
+In that case we also say that the measure $\mu$ is spectrally degenerate along $H$.
+We say that the random walk (or the measure $\mu$) is spectrally non-degenerate if it is not spectrally degenerate along $H$. \end{definition}

-Note that this definition does not depend on the choice of $\Omega_0$.
+The following lemma implies that this definition does not depend on the choice of $\Omega_0$.

 \begin{lemma} Let $\Omega_0$ and $\Omega_1$ be two finite set of representatives of conjugacy classes of elements of $\Omega$.
 Let $H_0\in \Omega_0$ and $H_1\in \Omega_1$ be such that $H_0=gH_1g^{-1}$ for some $g$.
 Then, $\mu$ is spectrally degenerate along $H_0$ if and only if it is spectrally degenerate along $H_1$. \end{lemma}